stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/function/functions/index.md

   props:
     - name: database_name
       value: string
+      description: Required parameter for the functions resource.
     - name: schema_name
       value: string
-    - name: data__arguments
-      value: string
-    - name: data__name
-      value: string
+      description: Required parameter for the functions resource.
     - name: endpoint
       value: string
+      description: Required parameter for the functions resource.
     - name: function_type
       value: string
+      default: service-function
     - name: name
       value: string
       description: >-
-        Specifies the name for the function, must be unique for the schema in which the function is created
+        Specifies the name for the function, must be unique for the schema in which the function is created (Required parameter for the functions resource.)
     - name: arguments
       value:
         - name: name